rockettheme/docs/Docs/wordpress/themes/antares/comingsoon.md

 | Second Text  | Sets the text that appears describing a single second                                                                                             |
 | Seconds Text | Sets the text that appears describing multiple seconds                                                                                            |

 Once you have configured your countdown timer, everything else on the page is pretty straightforward.
-Arrange modules and/or particles as you see fit.
+Arrange widgets and/or particles as you see fit.
 You will also want to configure your WordPress permissions settings to ensure that only logged-in folks have access to the rest of the site.

 ## Assign the Coming Soon Outline to Your Desired Pages